maor121/Deep-Learning-89687/README.md

 ------------
 **Implement an SNLI  paper - An exercise in Attention**<br/>
 NLI (Natural Language Inference) is a problem in NLP in which given two sentences, the computer needs to know whether they: (a) contradict each other (b) neutral (c) they agree.<br/>
-The SNLI challenge is an NLI challenge managed by Stanford Univesity, and recent papers managed to get 89% accuracy (2018).<br/>
+The SNLI is an NLI challenge managed by Stanford Univesity, and recent papers managed to get 89% accuracy (2018).<br/>
 The paper I chose (https://arxiv.org/abs/1606.01933), solved this problem using a relatively intuitive approach: <br/><br/>
 **High level description:**
 1. First, each sentence is converted to it's word embeddings (Glove pretrained).